 Laying The Foundation With Discipline

 Age zero to eight is the critical age for our kids.
 This is when they should learn the art of discipline.
-Parents must set strict rules which children should follow.
+“The secret formula lies in effective discipline.
+The concept may be easy to grasp, but the execution is what often trips up parents.”
+Linda Esposito, LCSW said.
+With that, parents must set strict rules which children should follow.
 Rules come with consequences.
 Parents must be able to explain to the kids why there should be consequences for not following the rules.
 Parents must be responsive and rational when it comes to disciplining kids this age.
 It’s a fact that kids will often commit mistakes, and it will be avoided in the future if they will be made aware by pointing out their errors.
 Children will be more understanding and accepting of the consequence the moment they know why they are being punished.

 You Should Know Your Child Better Than Others Do